pdefusco/CML2CDE/README.md

 * CML and CDE can both be used to build Spark ML and ETL Pipelines.
 Each has its advantages but you don’t have to choose.
 * CDP is foundationally built on SDX.
 CDE and CML datasets and workloads are all tracked from SDX.
 * This implies that any results from Spark Jobs running in CDE are available to CML users, and vice versa.
-* This implies you can close the loop and switch back and forth between CML and CDE at will.
+* You can close the loop and switch back and forth between CML and CDE at will.
 * Of course, if you prefer not to share your datasets with other users, Ranger and SDX will allow you to impose such limitations.